Nikon says first-half sales beat expectations

 He added that camera sales tend to be relatively immune to changes in the economic environment, but that a sharp downturn would nonetheless affect the company.

-Nikon is set to report its June-September earnings on November 4, about the same time as other Japanese electronics companies, several of whom have said they are battling an extremely harsh economic environment ahead of the crucial pre-Christmas shopping season.
+Nikon is set to report its June-September earnings on Nov.
+4, about the same time as other Japanese electronics companies, several of whom have said they are battling an extremely harsh economic environment ahead of the crucial pre-Christmas shopping season.
+[ID:nL3E7L40FN]

-The yen soared to a 10-year high against the euro on Tuesday, cutting the value of sales in Europe, while the dollar is hovering at less than 77 yen.
+The yen soared to a 10-year high against the euro on Tuesday EURJPY=, cutting the value of sales in Europe, while the dollar is hovering at less than 77 yen JPY=.
 Europe accounted for 23 percent of Nikon's sales in the year to March 2010, while the United States made up 27 percent.

 Like many other Japanese firms, Nikon wants to increase euro-denominated procurement to help combat the yen's strength, but is struggling to do so, Kimura said.

-In the latest evidence consumption is weakening, top British retailer Tesco Plc posted one of its biggest-ever quarterly falls in underlying sales on Wednesday.
+In the latest evidence consumption is weakening, top British retailer Tesco Plc (TSCO.L) posted one of its biggest-ever quarterly falls in underlying sales on Wednesday.
+[ID:nL5E7L41HT]

 MIRRORLESS